ConvertAPI/convertapi-library-python/README.md

 #### Proxy configuration

-If you need to use proxy, you specify it using `HTTPS_PROXY` environment variable when running your script.
+If you need to use a proxy, you can specify it using `HTTPS_PROXY` environment variable when running your script.

 Example: